 We can all get on board therefore with the statement that there has been weakness in the digital side of organ building, but this weakness stems from trying to imitate the complex reality that is the pipe organ.

-Digital electronic organs are however the de facto home practice instrument; they certainly take up less space, and their initial expenditures are certainly more cost-effective, than with even a very small pipe organ; buyers however must also take into consideration the possibility of needing to replace an all-digital instrument in a generation due to advancing technology which does not compare favorably against the regular maintenance costs of a new pipe organ.
+For many organists, however, the digital electronic organ has become the de facto home-practice instrument; they cite the fact that it takes up less space, and its initial expenditure is generally more cost-effective, than with even a smaller pipe organ; it may also come with artificially created "tracker touch," if desired; younger buyers must also take into consideration the possibility of needing to replace an all-digital instrument some time during their lifetime due to advancing technology -- which does not compare favorably against the regular maintenance costs of a small pipe organ.

 Beautifully voiced pipework can and does last for centuries, but digital technology becomes outdated quickly; the availability of replacement spare parts is also generally better with pipe organs than with all-electronic organs.